Reference · Updated July 30, 2026

 Medical

-Comprehensive MMCP medical program (full-spectrum flower/concentrate/infused) operating since 2022.
-No adult-use legalization; 2026 legalization bills died.
-SEO claims of a 2026 recreational "Reform Act" are false.
+Comprehensive medical program (Mississippi Medical Cannabis Program, MMCP; full-spectrum products) since 2022.
+No adult-use program; 2026 legalization bills died.
+Claims of a 2026 recreational "Reform Act" circulating online are false.

 Possession